 These gums are nice and pink, the only color they should be

-While you are there look at the teeth for tartar and gingivitis, the tongue for any problems, and the gums for any growths like this dog.
+While you are there look at the teeth for tartar and gingivitis, especially the molars in back

 Lymph node exam

 Your pet has many lymph nodes.
 Some are inside the body, some are outside.
-The lymph nodes on the outside of the body are called peripheral lymph nodes and can be palpated.
+The lymph nodes on the outside of the body are called peripheral lymph nodes, and some can be palpated by you.
 When you check these lymph nodes you are feeling and looking for:

 Swelling or pain or heat